ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 ##### Secure network \(system-to-system electronic transfer\)

-The MoJ preference for transferring data is to use a secure accredited government network whether that is a MoJ owner network \(e.g. DISC, ONMI, Quantum or MINT\) or the Government Secure Intranet \(GSi\).
+The MoJ preference for transferring data is to use a secure accredited government network whether that is a MoJ owner network \(e.g. DISC, ONMI, MoJo or MINT\) or the Government Secure Intranet \(GSi\).

 As these networks can support data up to and including **Official-Sensitive**, a base level of assurance is provided.
 However, consideration will need to be given to the following factors to ascertain if any additional security controls are required: